 Can You Not Watch One Hour With Me?
 These words were spoken by Jesus to His Apostles on the night before he died, and He speaks them NOW to you and to me!
 In these turbulent times and in this chaotic world, we are offering Eucharistic Adoration in our Blessed Sacrament Chapel.
 Please come and adore me whenever you can.
 Jesus wants us, and we need Him!

-FRIDAY NIGHT ADORATION Every Friday of the Month from 6-8pm in the Blessed Sacrament Chapel
+FRIDAY ADORATION Every Friday from 6:00pm - 8:00pm in the Blessed Sacrament Chapel

 For the Most Current Info, Digital Copies of our Weekly Bulletin, and Copies of Fr.
 Tom’s Sunday Homilies